Quantitative measure equivalence between amenable groups: Unstable properties under exponential couplings

 which ends the proof of (\ref{eq:uniformExp}) and therefore of the theorem. \end{proof}

-Observing that $\Gamma_1$ has infinite asymptotic dimension, while $\Gamma_2$ has asymptotic dimension 2 (e.g. as a consequence of the results from \cite[Sec.
-3]{dranishnikovAsymptoticDimensionDiscrete2006}), we deduce the following corollary. \begin{corollary} There exist a group with asymptotic dimension $2$, and a group of infinite asymptotic dimension that admit an exponential-integrable orbit equivalence measure coupling. \end{corollary}
+Recall that if $H$ is a subgroup of a countable group $G$, then $\asdim H\leq \asdim G$ \cite[Cor.~63]{BelDranishnikovAsdimSurvey2008}.
+We deduce that $\Gamma_1$ has infinite asymptotic dimension, as it contains a subgroup isomorphic to $\bigoplus_{n\in \N} \Z$, which has infinite asymptotic dimension by \cite[Thm.~74]{BelDranishnikovAsdimSurvey2008}.
+On the other hand, by \cite[Thm.~3.4]{dranishnikovAsymptoticDimensionDiscrete2006} the asymptotic dimension of $\Gamma_2$ is at most $2$.
+It is actually equal to $2$, as $\Gamma_2$ contains $\Z^2$, which has asymptotic dimension $2$ by \cite[Thm.~74]{BelDranishnikovAsdimSurvey2008}.
+We deduce the following corollary. \begin{corollary} There exist a group with asymptotic dimension $2$, and a group of infinite asymptotic dimension that admit an exponential-integrable orbit equivalence measure coupling. \end{corollary}